MesterMan03/Bedlessbot/README.md

 For the development API to work, you only need the following environment variables:
 - `JWT_SECRET` - You can set this to any base64-encoded string.
-- (optional) `VAPID_PRIVATE_KEY`, `VAPID_PUBLIC_KEY` and `VAPID_SUBJECT` - If you want push notifications to work, you can set these variables to a valid VAPID private key, public key and subject (mailto: or https:// link) respectively.
+- `VAPID_PRIVATE_KEY`, `VAPID_PUBLIC_KEY` and `VAPID_SUBJECT` - For push notifications to work, you must set these variables to a valid VAPID private key, public key and subject (mailto: or https:// link) respectively.
 You can generate valid VAPID keys using `bunx web-push generate-vapid-keys`.